Blossom (American TV series): Home media

 For a period of time all five seasons of Blossom were available to stream on Hulu.
 In January 2019, the series was removed from the streaming service.
 On March 26, 2018, the whole series was made available on iTunes and Amazon Instant Video.
 In October 2023, the show was removed from Amazon Instant Video.

 In March 2021, the series was again made available for streaming on Hulu.
 The series was removed from Hulu on March 8, 2024.

 In Canada, the series is available on Disney+.
-It also available for free, with ads, on the CTV app.

-Possible reboot
+Cancelled reboot

 In May 2023, Bialik announced that a reunion series was in the works.
 The script for the pilot was complete and the entire cast was on board.
 On October 3, 2023, Bialik hinted that the reboot might not return as a sitcom.

 Bialik told Vanity Fair, "We're hoping to reboot it not as a sitcom, though… we want to bring back these interesting, deep characters—a child of divorce, a recovering drug addict, an alcoholic—to see them in a whole new way."

-On August 25, 2025, Bialik confirmed that the reboot would likely not proceed and that the “door is closed”.
+On August 25, 2025, Bialik confirmed that the reboot would likely not proceed and that the "door is closed".